rust-lang/wg-async/rfc-drafts/stream.md

 for elem in stream { ... }
 ```

 Designing this extension is out of scope for this RFC.
+However, it could be prototyped using procedural macros today.

 ## "Attached" streams